White Argentines: Genetics studies

-Small sample size studies give the following composition, it is estimated that because in the mix between European and Levantine immigrants who were the majority and Argentines from that time who became a minority, it caused modern Argentines to have a predominantly Mediterranean ancestry (mainly Spanish, Italian, Arab Christian and South French) in the criollo or castizo range.
+It is estimated that because of the mix between European and Levantine immigrants who were the majority and Argentines from that time who became a minority, modern Argentines have a predominantly Mediterranean ancestry (mainly Spanish, Italian, Arab Christian and South French) in the criollo or castizo range.

-A team led by Daniel Corach conducted a study in 2009, analyzing 246 samples from eight provinces and three different regions of the country.
+A team led by Daniel Corach conducted a study in 2009 on the genetics of Argentines (not just those who identify as white).
+They analyzed 246 samples from eight provinces and three different regions of the country.
 The results were as follows: the analysis of Y-Chromosome DNA revealed a 94.1% of European contribution, and only 4.9% and 0.9% of Native American and Black African contribution, respectively.
-Mitochondrial DNA analysis again showed a great Amerindian contribution by maternal lineage, at 53.7%, with 44.3% of European contribution, and a 2% African contribution.
-The study of 24 autosomal markers also proved a large European contribution of 78.5%, against 17.3% of Amerindian and 4.2% Black African contributions.
+Mitochondrial DNA analysis showed a great Amerindian contribution by maternal lineage, at 53.7%, with 44.3% of European contribution, and a 2% African contribution.
+The study of 24 autosomal markers (that is, not linked to any sex chromosome) proved a large European contribution of 78.5%, against 17.3% of Amerindian and 4.2% Black African contributions.

 Several studies found out that the European ancestry in Argentina comes mainly from the Iberian Peninsula and Italian Peninsula with a much lower contribution from Central Europe and Northern Europe.
 The Italian component appears strongest in the East and Center-West, while the Spanish influence dominates in the North East and North West.